Advanced CranioSacral Therapy

 What you may experience during a session.

-Experiences during a CST session are as individual as the clients and practitioners themselves.
-They also may differ from session to session.
+Experiences during a CST session are as personal as the clients and practitioners themselves and may differ from session to session.
 At times, a client may deeply relax or even fall asleep; at other times, he or she may talk a great deal, recalling hidden memories or expressing emotions.
 Some will remain still during the entire session, hardly noticing the practitioner’s evaluation and treatment, while others will experience sensations within the body as the evaluation process is carried out.

 At various times throughout the session, the practitioner will support a client’s limbs and spine while facilitating release of accumulated tension.
 This process is called energy cyst release or tissue release.
 During this release, the client might recall circumstances surrounding a past shock, trauma or injury.
 Releasing and re-experiencing past hurts assists the body in reversing dysfunction and restoring the previous level of mobility.
 This entire process has been named SomatoEmotional Release®.